arseniy-panfilov/daily/README.md

 By gathering up all these intervals, you'll be able to create a very accurate record of how you've spent your days.

-Eventually there'll be automated exporting to Google Calendar, so that you'll be able to see all your intervals as entries.
+You can also export to Google Calendar, so that you'll be able to see all your intervals as calendar.